Build-A-Pac/buildaPac-FE/Readme.md

-## Welcome to My Angular Project
+## Welcome to PC 4 Me!

-> I am your Readme.md file, you should probably update me.
+> This project is an attempt to recreate PC Part Picker and add some new features to it that make the user experience better.

 ## Usage